kevin2-cyber/Web-development/README.md

 # Web-development
-For all Web lessons and tutorials.
+For all web lessons and tutorials.